mrnaveira/rust-blockchain/README.md

 ## Getting Started
 You will need Rust and Cargo installed.

-Then, simple compile and run the executable:
+Then, simply compile and run the executable:
 ```console
 $ cargo build --release
 $ ./target/release/rust_blockchain